Should I See A Cognitive Therapist?

 • Sexual disorders

 CBT is a form of psychological therapy that focuses on the causes and the root of each symptom and seeks to change how clients think about themselves, others, and their environments.
-Along with other therapies, CBT can help to change your thought process and may help you feel a sense of control and self-compassion.
+Along with other treatments, CBT can be an effective tool to help change your thought process and may help you feel a sense of control and self-compassion.

 Getty

-If you've decided you might benefit from CBT, your next step may be finding a clinical psychology provider.
+If you've decided you might benefit from CBT treatment, your next step may be finding a clinical psychology provider or therapist.
 As one of the most popular forms of therapy, many therapists practice CBT.
 A few standard methods of finding support that you can use include:

 • Searching online for therapists in your area